 Using an authenticator app to enable Multi-Factor Authentication (MFA) adds an additional layer of protection to your confidential company and tax information, as well as sensitive employee data.
-In the same way a candidate might be asked to provide a second form of ID to a job interview, you can make sure that anyone who logs in using your OnPay password is asked to provide a second means of identification — a unique 6-digit code that only you can access.
+In the same way a candidate might be asked to provide a second form of ID to a job interview, you can make sure that anyone who tries to log in using your OnPay password is asked to provide a second means of identification — a unique 6-digit code that only you can access.

 What is Multi-Factor Authentication?

-If asked to enable MFA when logging in
+If asked to enable MFA at login

 If you haven't already set it up for your account, you'll be prompted to choose how you'd like to generate your authentication code each time you log into OnPay.